 - Gina McCarthy and Kemp Williams, for breaking NZ Records.

 - All our swimmers, who competed at the New Zealand Open Water Championships in January 2020.
 Hamilton Aquatics finished as 4th placed club overall at the event.

 - Our Aquaknights Junior Festival team who competed superbly in Rotorua.
 Swimmers achieved a number of PBs, a number of medals were won and Hamilton Aquatics won several relay events.

 - All the swimmers who qualified for the 2020 National Championships.
 Although these meets were unfortunately cancelled, merely qualifying for these meets is a considerable achievement.

 We have had a quiet couple of months as the full impact of COVID-19 has been revealed.
-Hopefully, we are near the end of the national lockdown and close to being back at the pool.
-We will work with our facility partners and once again provide the best possible swimming environment we can for our members.
+We are working with our facility partners to provide the best possible swimming environment we can for our members.
 There will be differences, but with the same wonderful group of swimmers, parents, coaches and committee members, we will move forward and look forward to seeing our swimmers achieve wonderful things over the coming year.